iAvoe/Az900-Module-3-Review/README.md

   - Automation actions
   - Customized dashboards
 - ***Azure Service Health***
-  - Evaluate the impact of service issues with support, provides a personalized view of:
+  - Evaluate the impact of service issues with support,
+  - Provides a personalized view of:
     - Planned maintenance
     - The regions being used
     - Health of Azure services
     - Communication regarding outage
+  - Covers all your Azure services and regions
+- ***Azure Resource Health***
+  - Provides information about the health of individual cloud resources
+- ***Health Advisories***
+  - Changes in Azure services that require your attention
 - ***Azure Resource Manager (ARM) templates***
   - JSON configuration files to repeatably create & deploy Azure infrastructure without commands
   - Declarative syntax